SystemsApproach/private5g/ran.rst

     :width: 400px
     :align: center

-    Example set of control applications running on top of Near-Real-Time RAN Controller, controlling a distributed set of Split-RAN elements.
+    Example set of control applications (xApps) running on top of Near-Real-Time RAN Controller (RIC), controlling a distributed set of Split-RAN elements (CU, DU, RU).

 The four example Control Apps (xApps) in :numref:`Figure %s
 <fig-ran-controller>` are not intended to be an exhaustive list, but